Check and/or change your Air Filter every 6 months to improve fuel economy and keep your engine running smoothly.

 Correctly preserving and regular replacement of belts and hoses can save money and time over the life of your vehicle.
 Belts and hose pipes control important functions in your vehicle.
 To prevent some of the most typical causes of breakdown,make certain your belts and hoses are checked at regular periods.
 It is recommended to have them checked every 3,000 miles or with every oil change.

-Throughout a belt assessment our professionals examine each belt for: Glazing, breaking, peeling and softening Correct tensioning Appropriate drive pulley alignment Throughout a hose pipe inspection our professionals examine for: Leaks and fractures Hardening, splitting and softening A cooling system pressure examination to help inspect for holes Loose or worn clamps Ask your mechanic about belts and hoses if you observe any: Loss of power.
-Squealing or grinding sound.
-If you feel vibrations, ‘slips’ or ‘catching’.
+Throughout a belt assessment our professionals examine each belt for: Glazing, breaking, peeling softening, correct tensioning, and appropriate drive pulley alignment.
+Throughout a hose pipe inspection our professionals examine for: leaks and fractures hardening, splitting, and softening.
+A cooling system pressure examination to help inspect for holes and loose or worn clamps Ask your mechanic about belts and hoses if you observe any: loss of power, squealing or grinding sound.
+If you feel vibrations, ‘slips’, or ‘catching’.

 Call us or stop in today for an assessment of your car belts and hoses.